NikoBrain/Filled/README.md

 > Q. The modpack is crashing or breaking my game!
 >
-> A. Email me the crash report (if there is one) and what you were doing and what happened as well as steps to reproduce: nikobrains@gmail.com
+> A. Either open an issue on github with the crash report (if there is one) and what you were doing and what happened as well as steps to reproduce or email me these details (nikobrains@gmail.com)

 > Q. How do I add other mods to my game?
 >